Prof Philip Roscoe

 I joined the University of St Andrews in 2009 as Lecturer in Management, was promoted to Reader in 2013, and Professor in 2023.
 I am currently Director of Research for Management, and have served as Director of Postgraduate Research and Director of Teaching.

-Since arriving at St Andrews, I have been a Leverhulme Trust Research Fellow (2016), and have published in leading sociology and management journals, notably Organization Studies, Human Relations, Accounting Organizations and Society, Economy and Society and Organization.
-I have monographs published by Oxford University Press, Bristol University Press and Penguin.
+Since arriving at St Andrews, I have been a Leverhulme Trust Research Fellow (2016), a visiting fellow at The Research School for Social Sciences, Australian National University (2025), and I will be affiliated researcher at CAPAS Heidelberg in the autumn of 2025.
+I have published in leading sociology and management journals and have monographs published by Oxford University Press, Bristol University Press and Penguin.
+My books have been translated into Chinese, German, Korean and Turkish.

 I hold a PhD in management from the University of Lancaster (Institute for Entrepreneurship and Economic Development, 2007), an MPhil in medieval Arabic thought from the University of Oxford (1998) and a degree in theology from the University of Leeds (1995).
 From 2008-2009 I was assistant professor at Supdeco Montpellier in France, and before that a research assistant at the University of Lancaster, where I completed my PhD.
 From 1998 to 2004 I worked as a financial journalist and small-business owner.